 When running that version, all of your settings and plugins will be 'missing' or reset as it uses a new settings and plugins directory structure.
 This should not affect your 1.8 setup.
 Of note, however, is that your version of the Kyngchaos frameworks may be outdated for use by the nightly, so just launch the nightly to find out.
 The Snow Leopard nightly does not yet use the very latest frameworks, so it should not hurt anything by upgrading your frameworks.

-#4 Updated by Andrea Ghensi over 7 years ago
+#4 Updated by Andrea Ghensi about 8 years ago

 I tried to clean up the icons with http://launchpad.net/svg-cleaner